NotNorom/discord-banner-bot/README.md

 - `Read Message History` for reading messages in a channel to look for images
 - `Send Messages` for using prefix commands (and error responses)
 - `Send Messages in Threads` for using prefix commands (and error responses)
-- `Add Reactions` for nice visuals... eventually :D
+- `Add Reactions` for nice visuals... eventually :D (things like: this images is not supported)

 The following commands can only be run by users with the `Manage Server` permissions: